 From the tournament’s inception through 1961, it was played at a variety of Midwestern locations, including Salt Lake City, Phoenix, San Francisco, and so on.
 From 1962, the competition was hosted in the Chicago metropolitan area, more specifically at the Butler National Golf Club Oak Brook.
 In 1991, it moved to Cog Hill Golf & Country Club in Lemont, where it was held through 2006.

 Transition to the BMW Championship

-The BMW Championship is the modern substitute for the Western Open.
+The BMW Championship is the modern format for the Western Open.
 In 2007, the tournament was renamed and became the second event of the FedEx Cup.
 As a part of the reconstruction process, the format of the competition was changed in terms of invitational criteria, but the Western Golf Association continued running it.
-Traditionally, it takes place one week after Labor Day, and it’s the penultimate FedEx Cup playoff event.
+Traditionally, it is the penultimate FedEx Cup playoff event.